-After Suspension For Sign-Stealing Scandal, Red Sox Reportedly Rehire Alex Cora
+After Suspension For Sign-Stealing Scandal, Red Sox Rehire Alex Cora

-The Boston Red Sox have brought back one-time manager Alex Cora, according to multiple media reports.
+The Boston Red Sox have brought back one-time manager Alex Cora.
 Less than 10 months ago, the team parted ways with him for his role in the Houston Astros sign-stealing cheating scandal during the 2017 and 2018 seasons.

+Cora will join as the team's manager for a two-year contract that will run through the 2022 season, with a two-year club option for the 2023 and 2024 seasons, according to a Red Sox press release.

 Cora, who as a first-year manager helped lead the Red Sox to a World Series championship in 2018, had been suspended by Major League Baseball for the duration of the shortened 2020 season.